-Stretching is one of the most ignored components of fitness mostly because it does not directly help in burning fat or building muscle/ hypertrophy.
-However, stretching is as important as any other component of fitness like cardiovascular endurance or musculoskeletal strength.
-It makes us more flexible and decreases the susceptibility to injuries.
-It is critical to make stretching a part of our fitness routine.
-Let us try understanding the importance of stretching.
+Stretching is a means to achieve body flexibility and is one of the most ignored components of fitness primarily because it does not directly help burn fat or build muscle.
+However, stretching is as important as any other component of fitness.
+It makes us more flexible, increases mobility and decreases the susceptibility to injuries.
+The more flexible we are, the lesser is our chance of injury due to a stiff muscle.
+Also, stretching ensures our muscles remain supple enough to train for fat burning and muscle building.
+Therefore, it is critical to make stretching a part of our fitness routine.
+This article helps understand the importance and the science of stretching & flexibility.

-Note: Although body flexibility and stretching do not mean the same, in this article both the terms have been used interchangeably for easy understanding.
+Note: Although body flexibility and stretching do not mean the same, both terms have been used interchangeably for easy understanding in this article.

-As defined on Wikipedia - stretching is a form of physical exercise in which a specific muscle or tendon is deliberately flexed or stretched to improve the muscle's felt elasticity and achieve comfortable muscle tone.
-It is an act to achieve body flexibility.
+As defined on Wikipedia - stretching is a form of physical exercise where we deliberately flex specific muscles or tendons to improve the muscle's felt elasticity and achieve a comfortable muscle tone.
+Stretching helps achieve body flexibility.

 Easier to keep correct posture.